whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 2. Clover
     - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.
 ## Changelog
+December 28, 2019
+- Reverted back to AppleALC 1.4.2 with the layout-id 03000000, reinstalled CodecCommander and the corresponding SSDT: SSDT-CC.aml
+- Reinstall USBPorts.kext to comply with ACPI specifications.

 December 26, 2019
 - Deleted USB configuration as not needed for working bluetooth on wake from sleep in 10.15.2: deleted USBPorts.kext.
 - Changed SMBIOS to MacBookPro15,4 and added NoTouchID.kext.